devuri/wpenv-console/README.md

 `WPEnv Console` is a command-line tool designed to simplify WordPress development and management tasks.
 It provides a set of commands to streamline common WordPress tasks and enhance your workflow.
 Whether you're setting up a new WordPress environment, managing plugins and themes, or performing routine maintenance, `WPEnv Console` has you covered.

+> **Note**
+> This repository houses the fundamental console components of wp-env-config.
+If you are developing an application, please utilize wp-env-app located in this repository: [wp-env-app](https://github.com/devuri/wp-env-app).

 ## Features

 - **WordPress Environment Management:** Easily create, configure, and manage WordPress environments with commands like `make:env`, `serve`, and `setup`.